sergiovitale/pansharpening-cnn-matlab-version/README.md

         The running on previous Matlab versions is not guaranteed.

-# MATLAB package for the following pansharpening algorithms:
+# MATLAB packages for :
     a) PNN  [Masi et al. (2016)]
     b) PNN+ [Scarpa et al. (2018)]